- Food Allergen Options? Yes

 - overall impression & comparison

-You can sign up to Blue Apron right now, and check out what's on the menu right now! (discount link: $30 off first order)
+You can sign up to Blue Apron right now, and check out what's on the menu right now! (discount link)

 Ordering Blue Apron